anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 vu- 9/29/2021
+- added notes alongside functions and important lines of code for future understanding
 - added better textarea component (functionality needs work)
 - added modal functionality and style when hovering movie card
 - modal now fades in, using react.
 Couldnt do it through css
 - modal overview now has 3 different font sizes based on how many characters are in the overview
+- fixed errors messages from api being pushed into movies data array
+- adjusted logic of dynamically adjusting moviecardscontainer and cardscontainer
+- throughly adjusted and fixed next, previous, pageOptions buttons interaction with each other.
+Should be no more problems regardless of how user decides to browse or press buttons in whichever order

 vu- 9/28/2021
 - added variable to MovieContainer to control whether YT and Crackle components are loaded